International Conference on Water, Peace and Security 2025

 Submitting abstracts

-The authors of the selected abstracts will be informed by 15 August.
-They will be provided with a template the powerpoint presentation.
+The deadline for submissions has passed (30 June).
+The authors of the selected abstracts will be informed by 1 August.
+They will be provided with a template for the extended abstract.

 For researchers from low-income countries, a limited number of conference allowances (covering travel and hotel) are available.
 Selection will be based on submitted abstracts.
 If you wish to apply, please indicate this on the additional information part of the registration form.